-New users should read Chapter 1, "An Overview of Performance Toolkit," on page 3 first, then move on to:

-- Chapter 2, "Preparing Performance Toolkit," on page 9 to prepare Performance Toolkit - Part 2, "Using the Performance Toolkit," on page 61 for specific information about using Performance Toolkit, including Chapter 3, "A Guided Tour," on page 63 for a short tour of the program's features.
+- 1. Chapter 1, "An Overview of Performance Toolkit," on page 3 - 2.
+Chapter 2, "Preparing Performance Toolkit," on page 9 to prepare Performance Toolkit - 3.
+Part 2, "Using the Performance Toolkit," on page 61 for specific information about using Performance Toolkit, including Chapter 3, "A Guided Tour," on page 63 for a short tour of the program's features.

-See the z/VM: Performance Toolkit Reference for detailed information about Performance Toolkit subcommands, screen layouts, and messages.
+z/VM: Performance Toolkit Guide provides detailed information about Performance Toolkit subcommands, screen layouts, and messages.
+For more information, see z/VM: Performance Toolkit Reference.